srsholmes/angular-gulp-boilerplate/README.md

-# angular-wallpaper-search
+# angular-gulp-boilerplate
-A web application to search for wallpapers built with Angular
+A boilerplate to get started with angular using gulp as a task runner.
+Also includes bootstrap for quick styling.